 My own needs for affectionate, nurturing touch and in-arms experience are chronically unmet and over the years I’ve learned to spend time in water, in the sun, with animals and in nature as substitutes for human contact.

 The trees and forests here are nothing like the pine and aspen forests I knew growing up in Colorado.
-The broadleaf forests in Maine are tall and deep and thick, every layer incredibly rich, lush and complex.
+The broadleaf forests in Maine are tall and deep and thick, every layer incredibly rich and complex.
 The trees are a mix of fruit, evergreen and hardwood such as birch, beech, oak, ash and maple, to name but a few.

 Over the months, as I’ve walked this place and made friends with it, I notice a thing about this forest.